w4lk3r07/CodeClauseInternship_Responsive_Music_Player/README.md

 2: After that, just open the index.html file in any web browser and you can access the basic responsive music player app.

+Make sure to put all the files in the same folder otherwise you will not be able to access the project properly

 Use VS Code IDE for easy accessing of code and editing of the code.

+All the images and songs in the project are in the respective folders.
+We can access or change them in the folders.

 Front End: HTML5 & CSS
 Back End: JavaScript